Maximal subgroups of free projection- and idempotent-generated semigroups with applications to partition monoids: Maximal subgroups in , the case of rank

 \subsection{Generators corresponding to projections from \boldmath{$P_1(n,r)$}}

 Our next task is to show that all the generators corresponding to projections from $P_1(n,r)$ are equal to each other as a consequence of our defining relations.
 This is achieved in Lemma \ref{la:P1nr} below.
 The proof of this lemma is inductive, based on the case $r=n-2$, which is dealt with in Lemma \ref{la:P1rr2}.
 By the nature of the induction (see Remark \ref{rem:presnUlab}), we are forced to omit the relation $a_s=1$ (for the fixed projection $s\in P_0$), and work with the group~$\sfG(\labU)$, where $\labU = \labU(n,r)$ was constructed in the previous subsection.
 In order that we can conveniently vary our parameters, we denote this group by $\Ghat(n,r) = \sfG(\labU) = \sfG(\labU(n,r))$.
-It is worth noting that~$O$ contains $T_\fd\cup T_\fc$; indeed, the elements of the latter set are non-projections by definition, and they have label $1$ by Lemma \ref{la:Tlab1}.

 To aid our considerations we remark that, when $r=n-2$, Figure \ref{fig:eggbox1} (discussed in Remark~\ref{rem:eggbox1}) simplifies to a $3\times 3$ grid, as shown in Figure \ref{fig:eggbox4}.
 The set of projections in $D(n,n-2)$ decomposes as $P(n,n-2) = P_0 \cup P_1\cup P_2$, with each subset $P_k$ ($k=0,1,2$) contained in the region~$D_k^k$.
 As we noted in Remark~\ref{rem:eggbox2},~$P_0$ (resp.\ $P_2$) consists of \emph{all} idempotents from~$D_0^0$ (resp.\ $D_2^2$), but~$D_1^1$ contains non-projection idempotents.